aaseper/portfolio-hugo-ci-cd/content/about/_index.md

 description: Welcome to my about page!
 ---

-### Driven backend developer with a passion for problem-solving
+### Driven Full-Stack Software Development Engineer with a passion for problem-solving

-I'm a highly motivated Computer Engineering and Videogame Development graduate from King Juan Carlos University (URJC).
+I'm a highly motivated Computer Engineering and Videogame Design and Development graduate from King Juan Carlos University (URJC).
 My passion for software development fuels my drive to learn and tackle new challenges.
-I possess a strong foundation in designing and developing IT systems and architectures, alongside a keen interest in expanding my skillset in Backend, Sysadmin, Data Science, Machine Learning, Cloud DevOps, and Cybersecurity.
+I possess a strong foundation in designing and developing IT systems and architectures, alongside a keen interest in expanding my skillset in Full-Stack, Sysadmin, Data Science, Machine Learning, Cloud DevOps and Cybersecurity.

-### Proven track record of innovation and collaboration
+### Technically robust B2B Platform Development

-During my internship, I leveraged my data science fluency to build a B2B platform that optimizes investment strategies for a leading bank.
-This project exemplifies my ability to apply technical skills to real-world problems and deliver impactful solutions.
+During my experience as a Business Consultant, I contributed to the development of a B2B risk strategy management platform for a leading bank.
+This project combined my understanding of client needs with my technical skills, enabling me to design innovative solutions with direct business impact.

+My experience in implementing and supporting Treasury and IT Risks systems, along with my involvement in project management (PMO), provided me with a comprehensive view of the software development lifecycle and its impact on the business.

+Moreover, this project allowed me to apply my knowledge of modern languages and frameworks, both on-premise and cloud, to build a robust and efficient solution.
+My experience in unit testing, SIT, UAT, reporting, batch and ETL, as well as my experience as a Linux/Solaris system administrator, granted me to address complex technical challenges and ensure the platform's quality and performance.

 ### Building user-centric solutions with accessibility in mind